iamleigh/react-soar/README.md

 # SOAR Frontend Exercise

+## Workflow
+This project uses a Gitflow workflow using two main branches to record the history of the project:
+- `master`: Stores the production release
+- `develop`: Stores the "next release" code

+For supporting branches we're going to use:
+- `feature/`: Stores changes to be introduced in the code.
+Uses `develop` as its parent branch.
+- `hotfix/`: Stores patch code to be released quickly into production.
+Uses `master` as its parent branch.
+- `release/`: Stores the code to be released, initializing a "next release" cycle in the `develop` branch.
+Uses `master` as its parent branch but is based on the latest `develop` branch.

+## Vite + React + TypeScript
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: